 - 1 tablespoon cornstarch + 1 tablespoon cold water

-Add the chicken broth and scrape up any brown bits that are sticking to the bottom.
-Add the pork back in, close the lid, make sure the valve is set on "sealing", press the "manual" button and cook on high pressure for 1 minute.
+- Add the chicken broth and scrape up any brown bits that are sticking to the bottom.
+Add the pork back in, close the lid, make sure the valve is set on "sealing", and then cook on high pressure for 1 minute.

 - Please read the blog post regarding more tips on how to tell when pork is done if you have any doubts about pink pork or cooking time.
 Pork is safe to eat at 145F (medium rare).